ColeBallard/word-guessing-game/README.md

 ## Description

+Command line hangman without the man being hanged.

+## How it Works

 A random word is chosen from a full dictionary list.
 A player starts with 7 guesses.
 On each turn, a player can guess a letter or guess the full word.
 If the player guesses a letter that is in the word, the computer will show the player the position of each instance of that letter.